-This policy was adopted at a meeting of Horsmonden Kindergarten during: 18th February 2011
+This policy was adopted at a meeting of Horsmonden Kindergarten during: 18th February 2011 This was reviewed in April 2025

 E-safety Policy

 In today's society, both children and adults interact with technologies such as mobile phones, games consoles and the Internet on a daily basis and experience a wide range of opportunities, attitudes and situations.
 The exchange of ideas, social interaction and learning opportunities involved are greatly beneficial to all, but can occasionally place children and adults in danger.